gabrielaliera/StickersXYZ/README.md

   </ul>

 # Notes
-This project involved improving the legacy code from a hypnotical e-commerce website using a LAMP( Linux, Apache, MariaDB, and PHP).
+This project involved improving the legacy code from a hypothetical e-commerce website using a LAMP( Linux, Apache, MariaDB, and PHP).
 We reviewed all the files and learned how they interacted in this application.
 I will not add new features to this application as I plan to continue working on new projects.